-Director of the Edunomics Lab & Senior Research Affiliate
+Director of the Edunomics Lab & Research Professor

-Marguerite Roza, Ph.D., is a research professor and the director of the Edunomics Lab at Georgetown University and Senior Research Affiliate at the Center on Reinventing Public Education.
-Her research focuses on quantitative policy analysis, particularly in the area of education finance.
+Marguerite Roza, Ph.D., is a research professor and the director of the Edunomics Lab at Georgetown University.
+Her research focuses on education finance and policy analysis, particularly in the area of education finance.
 Recent research traces the effects of fiscal policies at the federal, state, and district levels for their implications on resources at school and classroom levels.
 Her calculations of dollar implications and cost equivalent tradeoffs have prompted changes in education finance policy at all levels in the education system.
-She’s led projects including the Finance and Productivity Initiative at CRPE and the Schools in Crisis Rapid response Paper Series.
-More recently she served as Senior Economic Advisor to the Bill and Melinda Gates Foundation.
-Her work has been published by Education Sector, the Brookings Institution, Public Budgeting and Finance, Education Next, and the Peabody Journal of Education.
+She teaches Georgetown’s Certificate in Ed Finance and delivers numerous trainings for district and state leaders on K12 finance.
 Dr. Roza is author of the highly regarded education finance book, Educational Economics: Where Do School Funds Go?

 Marguerite earned a Ph.D. in Education from the University of Washington.
 Prior to that, she served as a Lieutenant in the U.S. Navy teaching thermodynamics at the Naval Nuclear Power School.
 She has a BS from Duke University and has studied at the London School of Economics and the University of Amsterdam.
 Dr. Roza and her husband Scott have four daughters.